Wilsonville, Oregon: Economy

-Cornwell Woodburn and Wilsonville Funeral Chapels was founded in 1933 by J. Melvin Ringo in Woodburn.
-The business moved to 2nd and Garfield, where it was expanded.
-Charles Cornwell, Melvin's son-in-law, joined the business after WWII and ran it together with his wife Lou Jane for 60 years.
-In 1995, a new chapel in Wilsonville was completed, making it the first new funeral home in the state of Oregon in over 20 years.
+Top Employers

+According to the city's 2024 Annual Comprehensive Financial Report, the largest employers in the city are:

 Culture

 Media in Wilsonville consists of the 28 radio stations and 7 television stations broadcast in the Portland media market, regional newspapers such as The Oregonian, and the local paper, the Wilsonville Spokesman.
 The Spokesman is published once a week on Wednesdays and has a circulation of 3,176.
-There is a single movie theater operated by Regal Cinemas, which contains nine screens.
-The theater opened in 1996 and featured the first stadium style seating in the Northwest.
+There was a single movie theater operated by Regal Cinemas, operated from 1996 to 2023, which featured the first stadium style seating in the Northwest.

 Wilsonville Public Library, founded in 1982, is a member of Library Information Network of Clackamas County and had an annual circulation of 493,000 in 2006 to 2007.
 The library is located adjacent to Wilsonville Memorial Park, the largest and oldest of the city's 12 parks.
 Memorial Park includes a water feature, athletic fields, and the Stein-Boozier Barn used as meeting space, among other amenities.
 Town Center Park also has a water feature along with a visitor's center operated by the Clackamas County and the Oregon Korean War Memorial.
 Other parks in the city are River Fox Park, Park at Merryfield, Montebello Park, Hathaway Park, Courtside Park, Tranquil Park, Willamette River Water Treatment Plant Park, Willow Creek/Landover Park, Canyon Creek Park, and Boones Ferry Park located on the Willamette River at the landing for the defunct Boones Ferry.

 The Wilsonville Community Center holds classes and community programs as well as community meeting space.
 Wilsonville holds an annual arts fair each May called the Wilsonville Festival of Arts.
 Another annual event, Wilsonville Celebration Days, started in 2000 and replaced Boones Ferry Days.
 A farmers' market started in 2009 at the Villebois development, held on Thursdays from May into October.
 Charbonneau Golf Club is the only golf course in the city, with Langdon Farms and Sandelie just to the south and east respectively.
 Wilsonville also is along the Willamette Greenway series of open spaces and trails.
 Wilsonville is the setting for the 2008 film Wendy and Lucy.